Initiatives and projects

 Initiatives and actions on Gender and Ethnicity

-- The appointment of an Assistant Provost (Equality, Diversity and Inclusion), reporting to the Provost.
+- The appointment of two Co-Associate Provosts (for Equality, Diversity and Inclusion), reporting to the Provost.

-- The College’s Values have been developed via these focus groups to improve our working culture and help build a positive environment.
-The Values and Behaviours enable the community to be clear about what is expected, recognise and reward positive behaviour, and actively address poor conduct.
+- The College’s Values were developed via staff focus groups to improve our working culture and help build a positive environment.
+The Values and Behaviours enable the community to be clear about what is expected, recognise, and reward positive behaviour, and actively address poor conduct.

 - Compliance training for all College staff via Imperial Essentials includes an equality, diversity, and inclusion online course.

-- Events that showcase equality and promote inclusion e.g. Women@Imperial, celebration of Black History Month, Disability History Month
+- Events continue to take place to showcase equality and promote inclusion e.g. Women@Imperial, celebration of Black History Month, Disability History Month, Pride Month and LGBT+ History Month.

 Recruitment and Progression